gracewhitney/scrabapple/readme.md

-# Scrabble app
+# Scrabapple

+This repository contains the source code for [Scrabapple](https://scrabapple.com), an online word game application.

-Scrabble game app, implemented in Django & React
+The app is implemented with Django & React and supports both mobile and desktop use.
+Supported functionality includes:
+* 2-4 player Scrabble games
+* 2-4 player Upwords games
+* Email notifications
+* Word validation

 This project was created using https://github.com/zagaran/django-template

-# Local Project Setup
+## Local Project Setup

 Set up a Python virtual environment: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment